-As permitted by the Articles of Association, the Directors have had the benefit of an indemnity which is a qualifying third party indemnity provision as defined by Section 234 of the Companies Act 2006.
+As permitted by the articles of association of Lightsource bp Renewable Energy Investments Limited ("LS bp") - the ultimate parent undertaking and controlling party of the Company - any Director of the Company who is also a Director of LS bp have had the benefit of an indemnity which is a qualifying third party indemnity provision as defined by Section 234 of the Companies Act 2006.
 The indemnity was in force throughout the period covered by these accounts and is currently in force.